Resigning & Counter Offers:

 Counteroffers are part of the game.
 Great hiring leaders stay proactive:

-• Anticipate counteroffers and help candidates process them rationally.
+Anticipate counteroffers and help candidates process them in a rational manner.

-• Stay present through the notice period — your engagement matters.
+Stay present through the notice period — your engagement matters.
+Overcommunicate.

 Final Thought

-Careers move forward when you move forward.
+Careers most often move forward when you move forward.
 Accepting a counteroffer often keeps you stuck in old patterns, not growing into new ones.

 If you’re facing this crossroads, be clear-eyed about what’s really being offered — and where you truly want to be six months from now.